-The word lynching has meant different things over time, and the methods looked different in distinct regions of the US.
-In the original 13 colonies, lynching meant punishing someone in public (such as tar and feathers) outside of the official law.
-However by the 1830s, that public punishment more often was becoming lethal, and the group of people who did it still expected impunity, that no one should ever question the ‘justice’ being served by murdering the suspect.
-Remember, the United States was still in the times of slavery and expanding to the Far West.
+By 1835, this public punishment was becoming lethal more often, and the group of people who did it still expected impunity.
+The perpetrators felt no one should ever question the ‘justice’ being served by murdering their suspect.
+In the 1830s, remember, the United States was still in the times of slavery and expanding to the Far West.

-So in the middle of the century, lynching could be found as a crude form of frontier justice done by vigilantes "keeping the peace"— about 40% of all the recorded lynchings by this time were done to white men (there is one case recorded of a white woman as well).
-Yet studies have discovered it was used more often in towns that had a functioning courthouse.
-This seems to contradict the idea that lynching was just a time of lawlessness.
+In the middle of the century, lynching could be found as a crude form of frontier justice done by vigilantes "keeping the peace"— about 40% of all the recorded lynchings by this time were done to white men (there is one case recorded of a white woman as well).
+Yet studies have discovered lynching was used more often in towns that had a functioning courthouse.
+This seems to contradict the idea that it was just a time of lawlessness.
 Lynching became a tool that people engaged in hatred: it was applied viciously as Anglos clashed in tensions with Mexican-Americans on the southwest border.
-It was an ultimatum leveled against Chinese miners and families who were living alongside white settlers in the middle of California, Oregon, and Washington.
+It was an ultimatum leveled against Chinese families who were living alongside white settlers in the middle of California, Oregon, and Washington.

 1880 — Fifteen years after the Civil War, black men had created social progress with the new right to vote (but still no women in the US were allowed to vote).
 Black Americans were successfully becoming businessmen, property owners, and electing their own state legislators.
 Then the defenders of a whites-only South (Dixie) escalated lynching to a scale it had never been used before.
 After 1886, the proportion of times it was used against white suspects in the South was strikingly small.
 But entire white communities would gather in the streets to seize and kill black people outside the law.
 In the South, nearly 80% of such mob murders would be attacks against black Americans specifically: mostly men, sometimes women, even sometimes teenagers.
 Watch video